ukmarodia/Brano-AI-Music-Generation/README.md

 npx inngest-cli@latest dev
 ```

-## AWS Setup
+## Google Cloud Setup

-Set up your AWS S3 bucket and IAM policies as needed for your deployment.
+Create a Google Cloud Storage bucket and configure IAM roles to allow your application to upload, retrieve, and manage music assets securely.

 ---